akshay123-pixle/e-voting2/election-master/README.md

 - Unlock Metamask
 - Connect metamask to your local Etherum blockchain provided by Ganache.
 - Import an account provided by ganache.

-## Step 6.
-Run the Front End Application
-`$ npm run dev`
-Visit this URL in your browser: http://localhost:3000

-If you get stuck, please reference the free video tutorial.